Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Conclusion

 \section{Conclusion}

-We show that sycophantic agreement, genuine agreement, and sycophantic praise are encoded along distinct linear directions.
-And each behavior can be independently steered without disrupting the others.
-We find that these patterns replicate across datasets and architectures, indicating consistent functional and representational separability.
-Our findings call for reframing sycophancy not as a single construct but as a family of \emph{sycophantic behaviors}.
-This distinction enables behavior-specific metrics and interventions, allowing harmful tendencies to be mitigated without eroding helpfulness or honesty.
-More broadly, understanding how high-level social behaviors are internally structured moves us closer to aligning models not just by their outputs, but by their policies.
+We show that sycophantic agreement, genuine agreement, and sycophantic praise are encoded along distinct linear directions, and that each behavior can be independently steered without disrupting the others.
+Our findings call for reframing sycophancy not as a single construct but as a family of distinct behaviors.
+Although these behaviors are often grouped under a common label, they rely on separable internal representations and can be independently manipulated.
+This means that improvements measured under one operationalization of sycophancy should not be assumed to generalize to others.
+In practice, a model that is less prone to agreeing with incorrect user beliefs may still exhibit excessive flattery, emotional validation, or other deferential behaviors.
+Consequently, evaluations and interventions must be behavior-specific.
+More broadly, our results illustrate a general lesson for alignment research: shared behavioral labels do not guarantee shared mechanisms.